 I'm more than happy for your site to be moved there, if you so wish.
 No Charge.

 Atleast until you find a more permanent solution(but i'm not taking my site elsewhere, and am likely to renew my current contract in a years time for another 2 years).

 Shoot me a PM if you're interested.

 Thanks guys.
 I'm still trying to recover control of one of the domain names.
 The AU name is fine and in our control.

 I may have something lined up, there's just a few things to sort out.
 The site may re-appear but in a cut down version.

-showtime Kev, all your work down the crapper.
+!!
+BAN ME NOW FOR SWEARING !!
+Kev, all your work down the crapper.
 That sucks like a Dyson.